gatsbyjs/gatsby/docs/docs/graphql-reference.md

 ## Group

-You can also group values on the basis of a field e.g. the title, date or category and get the field value, the total number of occurences and edges.
+You can also group values on the basis of a field e.g. the title, date or category and get the field value, the total number of occurrences and edges.

 The query below gets us all authors (`fieldValue`) who wrote a blogpost and how many blogposts (`totalCount`) they wrote.
 In addition we're grabbing the `title` and `slug` of the author's articles.